UroGenus/PipeIT_batch_processing/README.md

 Go back to the top of the page and click "get output" again, before saving the file.

-The file obtained will have 4 columns:
+The file obtained will have 6 columns:
 - chromosome name
 - chromosome start
 - chromosome end
-- gene symbol (this is the official gene symbol corresponding to the gene found at the offsets indicated in the .bed file.
-These offsets are within the offsets of the chromosome start and end, on the human genome sequence).
+- gene symbol
+- knownToEnsembl.name
+- knownToEnsembl.value

 Gene information can be then added to the original .bed file using [this script](https://github.com/UroGenus/PipeIT_batch_processing/blob/main/join_bed.py).